-In an effort to promote an environment that supports responsible decision-making regarding alcohol and other drug use, on campus and in the community, a generous donation from the family of John Fontaine, Jr. has enabled the University of Georgia to create a center for alcohol awareness and education.
-The goal of the center is to provide a comprehensive range of evidence-based prevention, early intervention and recovery support services to the UGA community.
+In an effort to promote an environment that supports the safety of students, on campus and in the community, a generous donation from the family of John Fontaine, Jr. has enabled the University of Georgia to create a center for alcohol and other drug prevention, early intervention & recovery support services including relationship and sexual violence prevention and 24 hour advocacy services.
+The goal of the center is to provide a comprehensive range of evidence-based services that support the UGA community.

 John Fontaine, Jr. died instantly at age 16 when his friend, who had been drinking, lost control of the car and hit a tree.